dstl/Stone-Soup/docs/source/auto_demos/Cell_Tracking.rst

 Using these estimated parameters, we run the algorithm.

-- **Detector** - Since the segmented cell data is in a simple CSV format CSVDetectionReader is used to make the detector.
+- **Detector** - Since the segmented cell data is in a simple CSV format :class:`~.CSVDetectionReader` is used to make the detector.
 The column names of the state vector fields are included as a list, and the column name of the time field is also specified.
-- **Transition Model** - A combine linear Gaussian transition model is used.
-The position, split into x and y coordinates, and area are assumed to change according to a RandomWalk.
-The intensity, or spread of infection within the cells, is assumed to change with ConstantVelocity.
+- **Transition Model** - A :class:`~.CombinedLinearGaussianTransitionModel` is used.
+The position, split into x and y coordinates, and area are assumed to change according to a :class:'~.RandomWalk`.
+The intensity, or spread of infection within the cells, is assumed to change with :class:`~.ConstantVelocity`.
-- **Measurement Model** - A linear Gaussian measurement model is used.
+- **Measurement Model** - A :class:`~.LinearGaussian` measurement model is used.
 The state vector has five dimensions - one each for the x position, y position and area and two for the intensity.
-- **Predictor and Updater** - The tracker is made using a Kalman filter, with the KalmanPredictor and KalmanUpdater classes being used for the predictor and updater respectively.
+- **Predictor and Updater** - The tracker is made using a Kalman filter, with the :class:`~.KalmanPredictor` and :class:`~.KalmanUpdater` classes being used for the predictor and updater respectively.
-- **Hypothesiser** - The DistanceHypothesiser is used to generate the hypothesis pairs of detections and predicted measurements.
-This uses the Mahalanobis distance as the measure of the quality of these pairs.
+- **Hypothesiser** - The :class:`~.DistanceHypothesiser` is used to generate the hypothesis pairs of detections and predicted measurements.
+This uses the :class:`~.Mahalanobis` distance as the measure of the quality of these pairs.
 - **Data Associator** - The Global Nearest Neighbour algorithm is used as the data associator to pick the best hypothesis pair.
-- **Deleter** - An UpdateTimeStepsDeleter is used to delete tracks that have not been seen in the last 5 frames.
+- **Deleter** - An :class:`~.UpdateTimeStepsDeleter` is used to delete tracks that have not been seen in the last 5 frames.
-- **Initiator** - A MultiMeasurementInitiator is used to add tracks that have been seen in the last 4 frames.
+- **Initiator** - A :class:`~.MultiMeasurementInitiator` is used to add tracks that have been seen in the last 4 frames.
 Within this there is a deleter set to 3, so the potential tracks are deleted if they are not seen in the last 3 frames.

 ..
 GENERATED FROM PYTHON SOURCE LINES 130-174